 Four years later, as members of her community faced threats of eviction, Sister Diane founded Esperanza.
 Esperanza’s first project was Villa Esperanza Apartments: 33 units of affordable housing for large families, a community center, and an onsite Head Start program.

 In 2006, Sister Diane retired from Esperanza.
-She is currently working with the Development Department of the Sisters of Social Service and is a member of the strategy team of the Figueroa Corridor Coalition for Economic Justice.
+She went on to work with the Development Department of the Sisters of Social Service